Judith McGeary, Esq.

 Interested in Helping?

-We are constantly seeking low/pro bono legal assistance in helping to secure food freedom for members and consumers across the country.
+We are constantly seeking low/pro bono legal assistance to help to secure food freedom for members and consumers across the country.
+Sometimes our attorneys on staff need to partner with an attorney in a specific state for legal work, and this requires a vast network of attorneys across the country.

 Providing legal services for the FTCLDF is an exciting opportunity to join a dynamic nonprofit organization, making real and lasting change in how small farmers are able to conduct their operations.
 Attorneys working with the FTCLDF help members protect their rights to sell nutrient-dense foods from small family farms, keep backyard chickens, market homemade ferments, and more.
-If you are an attorney and would like to learn more, please contact Katherine Ghantous at firstname.lastname@example.org.
+If you are an attorney and would like to learn more or apply, please submit your responses using our Join Our Attorney Network Form or contact Katherine Ghantous at firstname.lastname@example.org